paulrobertlloyd/paulrobertlloyd-v4/src/_content/presentations/2018-04-05-create_leicester.md

     As it becomes cheaper and easier to build products, and with incentives rewarding delivery, product managers will push to get something out the door and improve it later.

-    We see start-ups built on the back of mantras such as <q>ask for forgiveness, not permission</q>, <q>always be hustling</q> and of course <q>move fast and break things</q>; a motto that long hinted that Facebook was more concerned with shipping features than taking responsibly for them once they had launched.
+    We see start-ups built on the back of mantras such as “ask for forgiveness, not permission”, “always be hustling” and of course “move fast and break things”; a motto that long hinted that Facebook was more concerned with shipping features than taking responsibly for them once they had launched.

     This focus on speed has led to a variety of processes and workflows being adopted.
 - image: /images/2018/04/create_leicester/19.jpg